dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## Scaled MinHash sketches support efficient indexing for large-scale containment queries

-* hierarchical and inverted indices (SBT and LCA)
-* supports efficient containment and similarity queries

-Searching for matches in large collection of datasets is challenging when hundreds of thousands of them are available, especially if they are partitioned and the data is not all present at the same place, or too large to even be stored in a single system.
-Efficient methods for sequencing datasets use exact $k$-mer matching instead of relying on sequence alignment, but sensitivity is reduced since they can't deal with sequencing errors and biological variation as well as alignment-based methods can.

 CTB: Additional points to raise:

 * in-memory representation of sketches